 - ½ teaspoon crushed red pepper flakes

-- 1 lb tagliatelle or pasta of choice
+- 1 pound tagliatelle or pasta of choice

 - ⅓ cup reserved pasta water see note #3

 - Bring 4 quarts of salted water to a boil, cook pasta to al dente according to package instructions.
 Reserve ⅓ cup of pasta water and drain pasta.

 - While pasta is cooking, in a food processor add the basil leaves, garlic cloves, pine nuts, cheese, salt/pepper.
 Pulse until all ingredients are chopped.
 On high, slowly pour in the olive oil through the spout.
 Open and scrape the sides with a spatula to get any leaves that might have been stuck.
 Blend again and add additional 2 tbsp olive oil.
 Taste and adjust seasoning if necessary.
 (To stop here and store pesto, see note #5)

 - In a large skillet with high walls over medium heat, melt 2 tbsp unsalted butter, add in the pesto, and stir to combine.
 Add in the 3 tbsp of heavy cream and crushed red pepper flakes (optional, if you do not like spicy then omit).
 Whisk together until the sauce is smooth and fully combined.
 Lower heat to simmer.